 It's hard to imagine, but could it be spring just around the corner?
 At last its that time again to don our coats and venture outdoors.
 The better weather heralds the start of summer events and entertainments with special promotions and incentives to participate in.

 These versatile, useful, low cost displays offer benefits for every type of business.
 You just need to be creative in their design and location, to really make them work for your business.
-If you're a little stuck for ideas then read on.
+If you're a little stuck for creative uses for outdoor banners then read on...